Tex-Mex and Rex

 Tex and Mex gravely recommend avoiding cousin Rex,

-As he is testy and short-tempered, and rather easily annoyed.
+For he is short-tempered, and rather easily annoyed.

 And should you see or hear him coming,